zarielan/Pac-ball/README.md

   - Document the implementation and methods
   - Explain the obstacles and problems I've encountered and how I solved them
 * **Finish the game**
-  - Add new game function

 * CRLF Error, License

 ## Releases

+### 1.1.0
+- Fixed dying even upon winning
+- Added the ability to start a new game
+- Made sure that the timer only starts on the beginning of the actual gameplay

-# 1.0.0
+### 1.0.0
 * First Release!